Passenger transport statistics

 A sea passenger is defined as any person that makes a sea journey on a merchant ship; service staff are not regarded as passengers, neither are non-fare paying crew members travelling but not assigned, while infants in arms are also excluded.
 Double-counting may arise when both the port of embarkation and the port of disembarkation report data; this is quite common for the maritime transport of passengers, which is generally a relatively short distance activity.

 EU transport policy seeks to ensure that passengers benefit from the same basic standards of treatment wherever they travel within the EU.
-With this in mind the EU legislates to protect passenger rights across the different modes of transport.
+With this in mind the EU legislates to protect passenger rights across the different modes of transport:

 Passengers already have a range of rights covering areas as diverse as: information about their journey; reservations and ticket prices; damages to their baggage; delays and cancellations; or difficulties encountered with package holidays.
 Specific provisions have also been developed in order to ensure that passengers with reduced mobility are provided with necessary facilities and not refused carriage unfairly.
 In December 2011, the European Commission adopted ‘A European vision for passengers: communication on passenger rights in all transport modes’ (COM(2011) 898 final).
-This acknowledges the work undertaken to introduce passenger protection measures to all modes of transport but notes that a full set of rights is not completely implemented.
+This acknowledged the work undertaken to introduce passenger protection measures to all modes of transport but notes that a full set of rights is not completely implemented.
 The Communication aims to consolidate the existing work, and move towards a more coherent, effective and harmonised application of rights alongside better understanding among passengers.

-In March 2011, the European Commission adopted a White paper, the ‘Roadmap to a single European transport area – towards a competitive and resource efficient transport system’ (COM(2011) 144 final).
+In March 2011, the European Commission adopted a White paper, the ‘Roadmap to a single European transport area — towards a competitive and resource efficient transport system’ (COM(2011) 144 final).
 This comprehensive strategy contains a roadmap of 40 specific initiatives for the next decade to build a competitive transport system that aims to increase mobility, remove major barriers in key areas and fuel growth and employment.
-More information on the White paper is available in the transport introduced article.

 Further Eurostat information